ragnaros1337/laravel9vue3/docs/dusk.md

     class DatePicker extends BaseComponent
     {
         /**
-         * Получить корневой селектор компонента.
+         * Get the root selector for the component.
          *
          * @return string
          */